SAH Inclusion, Diversity, Equity, Accountability, and Sustainability (IDEAS) Initiative

 - Weaving the values of the SAH IDEAS Initiative into every SAH strategic plan, membership plan, program, publication, fellowship, award, opportunity, advocacy effort, outreach effort, committee, nomination, communication, and leadership role.

-This is underway through new appointments, the launch of issue-oriented virtual programs, review of publications content and policies, open calls for committees and board nominations, and development of a new strategic plan with many diverse voices involved in decision making.
+This is underway through an updated Career Center policy that supports pay equity, new appointments, the launch of issue-oriented virtual programs, review of publications content and policies, open calls for committees and board nominations, and development of a new strategic plan with many diverse voices involved in decision making.

 - Providing new forums and supporting diverse voices for discussion, debate, publication, programming and sharing of cutting-edge scholarship about underrepresented groups and the history of the built environment.

-This is underway through sessions at the Montreal 2021 annual conference, SAH CONNECTS online programs, creation of SAH Commons, and establishment of SAH Affiliate Groups on race, women, interior architecture, and the environment, as they relate to the history of the built environment.
+This is underway through sessions at the SAH 2022 Pittsburgh conference, SAH CONNECTS online programs, creation of SAH Commons, and establishment of SAH Affiliate Groups on race, women, interior architecture, and the environment, as they relate to the history of the built environment.

 - Proactively seeking new SAH leadership from scholars and practitioners who are people of color and other underrepresented groups.